-- analysis of power transformer oil to monitor for issues - inspection of customer service lines for safety concerns - assessing the timber power poles and cross-arms for signs of decay - electrical testing of circuit breakers for performance.
+- Analysis of power transformer oil to monitor for issues - Inspection of customer service lines for safety concerns - Assessing power poles and cross-arms for signs of decay - Electrical testing of circuit breakers for performance.

-As part of the program of preventative works, we also invest in major vegetation management projects and address other network issues.
+As part of the program of preventative works, we also invest in major vegetation management projects (to keep trees away from powerlines) and address other network issues.

 Over the coming years the most significant investment in the renewal of Energex's infrastructure is planned for our overhead distribution network.
 Here the network's exposure to storms has significant community safety implications.
-In addition, we are also addressing newly identified powerline clearance issues (showcased below), as well as a range of other issues.
+In addition, we are also addressing newly identified powerline clearance issues, as well as a range of other issues.